gpuwangge/VulkanPlatform/README.md

 1. Install Android Studio: https://developer.android.com/
 1. Install NDK: https://developer.android.com/studio/projects/install-ndk
    You only need to install&setup NDK.
 You should already installed and configured CMake when installing Vulkan.
-1. [Optional] To verify setup success or not, make sure to run these tests: https://github.com/android/ndk-samples
+- [Optional] To verify setup success or not, make sure to run these tests: https://github.com/android/ndk-samples
    Especially the "hello-vulkan" test.
-1. [Optional] Edit samples/androidSample.h will tell Android Studio which sample to compile
+- [Optional] Edit samples/androidSample.h will tell Android Studio which sample to compile
 1. Launch Android Studio, open "androidVulkanSandbox" folder.
 Select "Build" > "Build Bundle(s) / APK(s) > Build APK(s)"
-1. <span style="color:blue"> [Optional] If you want to run sample on AVD(Android Virtual Device), in the Android Studio, click the green button on the top right corner. </span>
+- [Optional] If you want to run sample on AVD(Android Virtual Device), in the Android Studio, click the green button on the top right corner.

 ## Distribution
 - For Android, just distribute the single .apk file, it contains all resources.